tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper (long).md

 - Immutable parameters once execution begins
 - A single, final settlement event

+A cycle closes the ledger and finalizes accounting, not necessarily the liquidation of all open positions, which may persist according to strategy logic.

 Cycles do not overlap.
 Cycles do not roll forward.
 Cycles do not partially settle.